CaixaPay (CXP) Achieves Market Capitalization of $7.89 Million

-CaixaPay (CURRENCY:CXP) traded 3,850.5% higher against the U.S. dollar during the one day period ending at 16:00 PM ET on April 1st.
+CaixaPay (CURRENCY:CXP) traded up 3,850.5% against the U.S. dollar during the 1 day period ending at 9:00 AM Eastern on April 6th.
+During the last week, CaixaPay has traded 3,826.1% higher against the U.S. dollar.
+CaixaPay has a market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.
 One CaixaPay coin can now be purchased for approximately $0.10 or 0.00000268 BTC on major exchanges.
-CaixaPay has a market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.
-During the last seven days, CaixaPay has traded up 3,826.1% against the U.S. dollar.

 Here’s how similar cryptocurrencies have performed during the last 24 hours: